 Complex Methods:

-Process Flow: complex methods have a crucial advantage over linear methods which is automated feature selection , the methods are designed to determine the best features and predict the data based on it, while this may appear a better bet but in case of linear decision boundaries, these complex methods under-fit and perform worse than Linear regression methods.
-While using these methods with we try to use both dataset for predictions (one is the reduced dataset with non correlated terms and other is the raw dataset with all the terms) ,.By doing this we aim to achieve similar significant terms which will prove our correctness of feature selection.
+Process Flow: Complex methods have a crucial advantage over linear methods, which is automated feature selection.
+The methods are designed to determine the best features and predict the data based on it.
+While this may appear a better bet but in case of linear decision boundaries, these complex methods under-fit and perform worse than Linear regression methods.
+While using these methods, both dataset for predictions are used (one is the reduced dataset with non-correlated terms and other is the raw dataset with all the terms).
+By doing this, it is aimed to achieve similar significant terms which will prove the correctness of feature selection.